romcal/romcal/README.md

 ### liturgical <a name="liturgical"></a>
 Represents a standard date in the liturgical year.
 Dates from this source build the basic structure of the liturgical calendar from the start of the liturgical year to its end.

-Dates from `lib/seasons.js` will be assigned the source `l` The module responsible for generating the `liturgical` dates is `lib/seasons.js`.
+Dates from `src/lib/Seasons.js` will be assigned the source value `l`.

-It is highly unlikely that this module will need customization or overriding of any kind.
+The module responsible for generating the `liturgical` dates is `src/lib/Seasons.js`. _It is unlikely that this module will need customization or overriding of any kind._

 ### celebrations <a name="celebrations"></a>
 Represents central celebrations observed in the Roman Catholic rite.
 They take precendence and will replace coinciding dates from the `liturgical` calendar or `general` calendar.

-Date objects from this calendar will contain the source `c`.
+Dates from `src/lib/Celebrations.js` will be assigned the source value `c`.

-The module responsible for generating `celebrations` is `lib/celebrations.js`.
-It is highly unlikely that this module will need customization or overriding of any kind.
+The module responsible for generating `celebrations` is `src/lib/Celebrations.js`. _It is highly unlikely that this module will need customization or overriding of any kind._

 A prioritized date defined in the `national` calendar can replace a date in the `celebrations` calendar when:
 + the key of the `national` date matches a key in `celebrations`
 + the `national` date is prioritized

-*However, this is not recommended because `celebration` dates are significant in the liturgical year and are usually never changed by the national calendars used in other countries.
-Be very sure if and when overriding a `celebrations` date from the `national` calendar.*
+*In most cases, it is unlikely that a national calendar event will replace a celeberation because of the significance of celebrations.
+If a national event must override a celebration date, it should be properly verified.*

 The following are a list of dates defined in the `celebrations` calendar:
 + Immaculate Conception